jaantollander/masters-thesis/content/10_introduction.md

 Since parallel file systems are shared, and heavy usage can cause problems, educating users about how to use them correctly is crucial.
 Many HPC facilities have guidelines for performing file I/O on high-performance clusters.
-Texas Advanced Computing Center (TACC) has collected many of these guidelines and tools to help implement them into the paper [@tacc-io-guideline].
+Texas Advanced Computing Center (TACC) has collected many of these guidelines into the paper [@tacc-io-guideline].
 Guidelines focus on avoiding overburdening the parallel file system with bad practices and moving the heavy load to local temporary storage away from the shared file system.
 Problematic practices and solutions for them include the following: